- Date filed

 On 25 September 2019, the UK NCP issued an initial assessment accepting the complaint .
 The NCP noted that a precise definition of multinational enterprises is not required for the purpose of the Guidelines and that it considered that the Guidelines apply to Bonsucro as a company with member organisations established in more than one country.

-On 11 January 2022, the UK NCP released its final statement, which stated that Bonsucro not complied with the standards in the Guidelines.
+On 11 January 2022, the UK NCP released its final statement.
+In it, the NCP determined that Bonsucro not complied with the standards in the Guidelines.
 The NCP found:

 More details